sourcegraph/about/handbook/product/design/metrics/amplitude-for-designers.md

 ## Improving the chart to show a funnel of events

-The chart we previously defined could be better described as a funnel chart that shows the percentage of users who are making it through each of a series of defined steps.
+The chart we previously defined could be better represented as a funnel that shows the percentage of users who are making it through each of a series of defined steps.

-To create a funnel from this chart, simply change the chart type at the top from Event Segmentation to Funnel Analysis.
+To create a funnel from our existing chart, simply change the chart type at the top from Event Segmentation to Funnel Analysis.
 Note that the events are now numbered and the line chart has become a bar chart.

 The first bar represents all views of the sign-up page.
 The second bar represents all users who initiated signup.